 - 1.1.
-Grant planning permission subject to: - The prior completion of a S106 agreement to secure the following obligations: - Affordable Rented Dwellings - Planning conditions outlined at the end of this report. - 1.2.
-That the Planning Manager be given powers to determine the final detail of planning conditions. - 1.3.
+Grant planning permission subject to: - The prior completion of a S106 agreement to secure the following obligations: - Affordable Rented Dwellings - The submission of bat activity surveys and any necessary mitigation proposals - Planning conditions outlined at the end of this report. - 1.2.
+That the Planning Manager be given powers to determine the final detail of planning conditions.

+1.3.
 That the Planning Manager be given delegated powers to determine the terms of the S106 agreement including trigger points and claw back periods.